fhiso/bibliography/bibliography.md

 "Family", *Wikipedia* (http://en.wikipedia.org/wiki/Family) -- Concept variations around the world.

-Tony Proctor, "Family Units", *Parallax View* (http://parallax-viewpoint.blogspot.com/2013/08/family-units.html) -- Basic examination of whether a 'family unit' is a practical concept, and whether it's just a conclusion.

 Tony Proctor, "Revisiting the Family Group", *Parallax View* (http://parallax-viewpoint.blogspot.com/2014/02/revisiting-family-group.html) -- Follow-up to 'Family Units' that elevated the Group concept to a top-level entity for micro-history usage.

 Tony Proctor, "Happy Families", *Parallax View* (http://parallax-viewpoint.blogspot.com/2014/07/happy-families.html) -- Important separation of the concepts of biological lineage, family units, and bonding ceremonies (such as marriage).